Trovatella/-Memorie-dal-Villaggio-MSN/index.md

- a power that invades people privacy and manipulate the users datas,exfiltrating these through the AI of Google without the Real User consent (policies are not the same as those of Microsoft) to then be biases and overturned.
+ a power that invades people privacy and manipulate the users datas,exfiltrating these through the AI of Google without the Real User consent (policies are not the same as those of Microsoft) to then be biased and overturned against the real intentions of the Owner - User.
  (Paola Blondet)